Binyame/Binyame/README.md

 # Rebuilding Apple website
-This is a Class project rebuilding the apple website as it apear on Mar 23rd, 2020  (www.apple.com).
+This is a class project to rebuilde the apple website as it apear on Mar 23rd, 2020  (www.apple.com).